 Repeatability1

 Based on a statistical concept, repeatability is the concept of survey procedures being repeatable from survey to survey and from location to location.
 In other words, the same information or data, processed twice, should yield the same results (Organization of Economic Co-operation and Development [OECD] 2002).
 Repeatability may be linked to the concept of comparability, which refers to the quality of information that enable users to identify similarities in, and differences between, two sets of economic phenomena.
 With regard to information flow efficiency, repeatability deals with the fact that it is possible to obtain the information or data for a second time by providing the same input parameters.
 However, repeatability may be inhibited when long time periods are required to produce the information or data, whilst the actual information or data may change far more quickly.
 This may be the case in real-time transaction systems, where data input may change unannounced and, thus, influence the results of a report or query.
 Although this phenomenon may be desirable in certain performance areas of the organisation this would; however, have to be clearly stipulated.
-Based on this reasoning, the following possible measurable questions were identified:
+Based on this reasoning, the following possible measurable questions were identified:• Is it possible to reproduce this information or data within days?

 • For which period is the information or data valid compared to the time required to produce it?